 - Use Sonarr/Radarr to select a media file to download

 - Sonarr/Radarr adds the torrent file to Deluge and kicks off the download

-- Deluge downloads the media file and once complete, will copy the file over to a completed directory
+- Deluge downloads the content and once complete, will copy the file over to a completed directory

-- Sonarr/Radarr detects the file has been complete, renames and copies the file to the Movies/TV directory used by Plex
+- Sonarr/Radarr detects the file has been complete, renames and copies the file to the appropriate media directory used by Plex

 My take on the pros and cons of using torrents are: